Anonymous threatens China, Hong Kong authorities with website blackout

 “Here’s your heads up, prepare for us, try to stop it, the only success you will have will be taking all your sites offline,” an Anonymous statement posted online said.
 “China, you cannot stop us.
 You should have expected us before abusing your power against the citizens of Hong Kong.”

-Demonstrations in Hong Kong have seen the use of tear gas, violent clashes and mass disruptions to business and traffic as people campaign for the right to democratically elect the Asian financial hub’s leader.
+Pro-democracy demonstrations in Hong Kong have swept up tens of thousands of protesters over the past 11 days, which have seen the use of tear gas, violent clashes and mass disruptions to business and traffic as people campaign for the right to democratically elect the Asian financial hub’s leader.

 The Chinese government’s Hong Kong Liaison Office also said its website had been attacked twice on Wednesday and Thursday, blocking visitors to the site for a time.